tidesdb/tidesdb/README.md

 [![Linux Build Status](https://github.com/tidesdb/tidesdb/actions/workflows/build_and_test_tidesdb.yml/badge.svg)](https://github.com/tidesdb/tidesdb/actions/workflows/build_and_test_tidesdb.yml)

 ## Features
-- Memtables utilize a lock-free skip list with RCU memory management, epoch-based garbage collection, and atomic operations.
-Readers never block and scale linearly with CPU cores, while writers use lightweight mutex serialization per column family
+- Memtables utilize a lock-free skip list with atomic CAS operations, arena-based allocation, and reference counting.
+Reads are completely lock-free and scale linearly with CPU cores.
+Writes are also lock-free using atomic operations and sequence numbers for ordering.
 - ACID transactions that are atomic, consistent, isolated, and durable across multiple column families.
-Point reads use READ COMMITTED isolation, iterators use snapshot isolation with reference counting.
+Reads see the latest committed data, while iterators use snapshot isolation with reference counting to prevent premature deletion during concurrent operations.
 - Column families provide isolated key-value stores, each with independent configuration, memtables, SSTables, and write-ahead logs.
 - Bidirectional iterators support forward and backward traversal with heap-based merge-sort across memtables and SSTables.
 Lock-free iteration with reference counting prevents premature deletion during concurrent operations.
 - Efficient seek operations using O(log n) skip list positioning and optional succinct trie block indexes with LOUDS encoding for direct key-to-block mapping in SSTables.
-- Durability through write-ahead log (WAL) with automatic recovery on startup that reconstructs memtables from persisted logs.
+- Durability through write-ahead log (WAL) with sequence numbers for ordering and automatic recovery on startup that reconstructs memtables from persisted logs.
 - Automatic background compaction when SSTable count reaches configured threshold, or manual parallel compaction via API.
 Compaction removes tombstones and expired TTL entries.
+Locks only serialize array modifications, not reads.
 - Optional bloom filters provide probabilistic key existence checks to reduce disk reads.
 Configurable false positive rate per column family.
 - Optional compression using Snappy, LZ4, or ZSTD for both SSTables and WAL entries.
 Configurable per column family.
 - TTL (time-to-live) support for key-value pairs with automatic expiration.
 Expired entries are skipped during reads and removed during compaction.
 - Custom comparators allow registration of user-defined key comparison functions.
 Built-in comparators include memcmp, string, and numeric.
-- Memory optimizations include arena-based allocation for skip list nodes and inline storage for small keys/values (≤24 bytes) to reduce malloc overhead and pointer indirection.
+- Memory optimizations include arena-based allocation for skip list nodes with atomic chaining, inline storage for small keys/values (≤24 bytes), and lock-free node pooling to reduce malloc overhead.
-- Two-tier caching system with block-level LRU cache for frequently accessed data and configurable file handle cache to limit open file descriptors.
+- Lock-free block manager cache with atomic LRU operations and configurable file handle cache to limit open file descriptors.
 - Shared thread pools for background flush and compaction operations with configurable thread counts at the database level.
 - Two sync modes: `TDB_SYNC_NONE` for maximum performance (OS-managed flushing) and `TDB_SYNC_FULL` for maximum durability (fsync on every write).
-- Cross-platform support for Linux, macOS, and Windows on both 32-bit and 64-bit architectures with platform abstraction layer.
+- Cross-platform support for Linux, macOS, and Windows on both 32-bit and 64-bit architectures with comprehensive platform abstraction layer.
-- Full file portability with explicit little-endian serialization throughout; database files can be copied between any platform (x86, ARM, RISC-V) and architecture (32-bit, 64-bit) without conversion.
+- Full file portability with explicit little-endian serialization throughout; database files can be copied between any platform (x86, ARM, RISC-V, PowerPC) and architecture (32-bit, 64-bit) without conversion.
 - Clean C API that returns 0 on success and negative error codes on failure for straightforward error handling.

 ## Getting Started